Video games and data

 If you want to talk about video games or just have something short to say, my twitter is probably the best place to reach me.

 If you have a lot to say in general or have found an error, e-mail me at email@example.com.

-If you want to talk to others about my projects or guess the answers to questions relating to unreleased projects, consider joining the subreddit.
+If you want to talk to others about my projects, there is a subreddit.

 If you want to contact me on reddit specifically for some reason my username is Ebon_Praetor.

 Frequently Asked Questions

 None of these questions have actually been asked yet, this is just me anticipating questions.

 Q: What’s your favorite video game/series/system/developer?

 A: I don’t really define absolute favorites.
 If you want to know what kinds of things I like though, I play Nintendo and Sony systems and sometimes PC.
 I play lots of JRPG, visual novel, puzzle, and strategy games.
 I like a lot of Nintendo, Atlus and Square Enix’s work.
 I enjoy handheld systems quite a bit.
 Some of my favorite series include Pokemon, Shin Megami Tensei/Persona, Final Fantasy, Zero Escape, Danganronpa, and The Legend of Zelda.
 I mostly play games developed in Japan.

 Q: What kinds of topics are you going to be covering in the future?